Khumoetsile17/Guess-My-Number/README.md

   The game can be reset to play again.

 CSS Styling

 The CSS provides basic styling for the game elements, including colors, fonts, and layout.

+How to Run

+1. Save the HTML, CSS, and JavaScript code in the respective files (index.html, style.css, and script.js).
+2. Open the index.html file in your web browser.
+3. Start guessing the secret number and enjoy the game!